ocp-devspaces-gamification/ds-challenge-03/README.md

     * Create 2nd endpoint for the root "/" [with name=base-challenge]
     * Leverage the Resources section and find how you can create endpoints
 * Once you complete the above, reload the devspaces [Click the Arrows symbol(><) in the Bottom Left corner to open a new menu] with option "Restart with local Dev file"
 * In devspaces, Open a terminal.
-Run the command "chmod 755 mvnw" to change the mvnw file to be executable
+Run the below command to change the mvnw file to be executable
+    ```bash
+    chmod 755 mvnw
+    ```
 * Run the command "1.
 Package the application" first.
 See success criteria on how to run the command
 * Run the quarkus application using command "2.
 Start Development mode" you created in devfile.
 * Select your option "y/n" to the question (if asked) : Do you agree to contribute anonymous build time data to the Quarkus community?